Lawrence parents 'walk in students' shoes' showing commutes school closures could create

 “It does go through the neighborhoods, and a lot of kids I feel like are going to take the most direct route, or the fastest route,” Berquist said.
 “And for a lot of kids at Broken Arrow, that is going to be 23rd and Louisiana, which are both very busy streets.”

-In a statement to FOX4, the district emphasized that a final decision hasn’t been made.
+In a statement to WDAF-TV, the district emphasized that a final decision hasn’t been made.

 It said in part: “If the school board chooses to move forward with boundary changes to consolidate schools, district staff would work with First Student, as well as city of Lawrence staff and our Safe Routes to School Partners to identify changes in bus routes, the safest routes to school for students who walk or bike, any safety concerns, and possible solutions.”